deepak147/Salary-Prediction/README.md

 # Machine Learning Pipeline for Salary Prediction

-This Jupyter Notebook contains a machine learning pipeline for predicting salary using a dataset from `train.csv`.
+This Jupyter Notebook contains a machine learning pipeline for predicting salary.

 ## Introduction